 Do you have pain on the outside of your knee with walking, running or cycling and does it get worse when going up or downhill?
-You may be suffering from ITBS.
+You may be suffering from an ITB injury.

 What does the ITB do?

 The ITB and the associated muscles assists in stabilising the knee through its range of movement but particularly during the stance phase of walking and running.
 It also contributes to abduction (outward movement) of the hip/leg and resists torsional movements around the knee joint.

 ITB injuries can cause pain anywhere along this structure but it is generally most tender over the lateral femoral epicondyle which is the bony prominence just above the knee joint on the outside.
 The pain is often described as a sharp, burning type pain when aggravated or pressed on.
 Pain usually occurs shortly into activity and progressively worsens as one continues their aggravating activities.
 It is generally particularly worse with downhill and slow long distance running.
 There can be some swelling over the outside of the knee but this is not always the case.

 ITB injuries were traditionally explained as a failed healing response of the body from repetitive rubbing or friction between the ITB and the lateral femoral epicondyle as the band rolls over the epicondyle.
 However, more recent research is suggesting that the band is compressed against the epicondyle rather than rubbing over it.
 Pain can be caused by the compression of a bursa (fluid filled sac that cushions tendons from rubbing against bone) in this area.

 Being an “overuse” type of injury, ITB injuries are usually caused from a sudden increase in loaded type of activities such as running, cycling, jumping, hiking etc.

 - Increase in intensity, frequency and volume of training.
 For example, a dramatic increase in kilometres, an increase in hill runs or speed and a change in running surfaces.